What is the Mediterranean Diet Plan?

 Eat bread and extra virgin olive oil.
 Fish, fruits, nuts, herbs, legumes, potatoes, seafood seeds, spices, vegetables, whole grains,

 Eat moderately: Poultry, cheese, eggs, and yogurt.

 Avoid Sugar-sweetened beverages, processed meat, refined grains, added sugars, refined oils, and highly processed foods.

 Avoid these foods and ingredients.
 Note that this list is by no means exhaustive:

 Sugar and high-fructose corn syrup: Fruit juices, soft drinks, table sugar, candy, pastries, ice cream.

-Trans fats found in processed foods and margarine.
-Also “hydrogenated” or “partially hydrogenated” oils.
+Trans fats are found in processed foods and margarine.
+Also, “hydrogenated” or “partially hydrogenated” oils.